Iggosav/manual_testing_portofolio/Final Project/README.md

 ## 1.2 Test Monitoring and Control

-=====It will be done by generating periodic reports that reflect the current status of the test.  - s ama inspir din proiectul d eja facut
+am explicat de vasilica in minutl 02:17:: 24 sec =====It will be done by generating periodic reports that reflect the current status of the test.  - s ama inspir din proiectul d eja facut

 ## 1.3 Test Analysis
 The testing process will be executed based on the above requirements for the Dependents module.
 The following test conditions were found: